yeshua453/website/docs/tutorials/python-solitaire.md

         for rank in ranks:
             self.cards.append(Card(solitaire=self, suite=suite, rank=rank))
 ```
-The card deck is ready to be dealed, and now we need to create the layout for it.
+The card deck is ready to be dealt, and now we need to create the layout for it.

 ### Create slots